 The concrete pier or pile section is usually a concrete cylinder that is six inches in diameter and twelve inches tall.
 The section is usually pushed into the ground using a cheap bottle jack that uses the weight of the structure as resistance.
 Most homes in Texas and Oklahoma are not very heavy and only allow three to four sections to be pushed into the ground before the building begins to lift.
 This shallow depth is only a temporary “fix” and will not permanently support your home.
 Without driving to bedrock or a very hard load bearing surface (often 15-25 feet deep) you cannot expect the piering system to permanently solve your homes sinking or settling problems.

 Due to the shallow depths that concrete pressed piles are driven to, many of these foundation repair contractors attempt to place more piers than would otherwise be necessary.
 They even adjust the number of piers that they recommend by how many their crew can install per day.
-Often they try to sell between 15-20 concrete piers around and in the home.
-These companies have crews that can place these, clean up, and collect your money, all in a day.
+Often they try to sell between 15-20 concrete piers.

 So what should you do?
 One permanent solution is steel push piers.
 While initially these sound like a very similar system there are some major differences that allow these systems to provide a lifetime of foundation support.
 High-quality steel push piers have been designed by engineers to provide maximum support, maximum life, and unlimited adjustability.
 These systems use 42” long high strength galvanized pier sections, 35-40 ton drive cylinder, an engineer design drive stand and a manifold system that allows for precise stabilization or lifting.